UNITED'S ENERGY PLAYBOOK

 Find out which appliances use the most energy in your home.

 Did you know?
-That could save enough energy to power 240 million smartphone charges!
+That could save enough energy per year to power 56 million smartphone charges!*

 4. TURN OUT THE LIGHTS! 💡